Co-Curricular Club Expo

 Teacher in charge: Mrs Charlton

-When: To be arranged – probably Monday after school and some days before school.
+When: To be arranged – Monday after school until 5pm.
+Other times by arrangement with Ms Howat

 Where: Music Department